rwydaegh/goliat/docs/installation.md

 goliat study near_field_config
 ```

 Works from any directory.
 Upgrade with `python -m pip install --upgrade goliat`.
 You can't modify source code or access repository scripts.
+PyPI installs only include code from published releases, not the latest repository commits.

 ## Editable installation